StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 24/11/2020 - Cstadther - Enhancement 404 - Added ability to add additional skills to initiative dialog (Right-Click on skill and select `Toggle skill as initiative`).
+Skills will be prefixed with a `*` on the skill list of the character sheet if they had been added as initiative skills (Vigilance and Cool will always be initiative skills).
 - 24/11/2020 - Cstadther - Enhancement 433 - Added rolling for Destiny Pool.
 Right click on top/bottom destiny pool bar as GM to send a Roll chat message.
 Players can click on roll button in chat to roll destiny.
 - 23/11/2020 - Cstadther - Enhancement - Moved Destiny Pool to its own FormApplication.
 Added dragging bars to the top and bottom of the display.
 - 22/11/2020 - Cstadther - Enhancement - Added Boost/Setback/Failure/Threat to initiative dialog.
 Updated styling.